z-sk1/weathery/README.md

 hit build and find the .exe inside bin/Release

+## Running the Backend Locally
+Since the backend lives online there will be a big delay if you use the app a long time after the last time you used the app.
+This is because im using a free tier Render account, and to save costs the backend will "sleep" and will take a minute to boot back up.
+After that it should start responding like normal.
+If you want to mitigate this and are comfortable, you can download the special zip package of weathery, which also comes with the backend for you to run locally.
+This will allow you to get faster responses and you won't have to wait for the backend to boot back up after a while.

+### Instructions to run the Backend Locally
+1. Run **`WeatheryClient.exe`** as normal.
+2. Next, run **`WeatheryBackend.exe`**.
+3. You're done!
+You can also click on hidden icons on the task bar and find the weathery server icon and show and hide the console.
+The console will show you debug info and other stuff if you wanted to take a look.

 ## Contribution
 feel free to peek at the C# code and tinker and send a PR too if you're into that sort of thing.